History

 Implementation:

-Our curriculum is shaped by our school vision which aims to enable all children to flourish and become the best they can possibly be.
+Our curriculum is shaped by our school vision which aims to enable all children to be best they can possibly be.
 We teach the National Curriculum, differentiated to the needs of the children.
-Teachers are supported by clear skills and knowledge progression documents which ensures that skills and knowledge are built on year on year and sequenced appropriately.
+Teachers are supported by clear skills and knowledge progression documents which ensures that skills and knowledge are built on year on year and sequenced appropriately and pupils are able to make links across the curriculum.
+Where appropriate, topics are linked to the English theme to enable more meaningful cross curricular links.
 It is important that the children develop progressive skills and do not just learn a series of independent facts about the past.
-We provide a variety of curriculum enrichment experiences linked to the topics covered, for each year group.
-This enables our children to experience a rich variety of ‘hands-on’ learning in lessons.
-The curriculum aims to support children to develop historical skills which will help them in their adult life, such as conducting research, exploring evidence, reaching conclusions and put across their points of view.
+Lessons are appropriately pitched to ensure lessons are challenging but relevant to the needs of the pupils.
+We provide a rich variety of ‘hands-on’ learning in lessons and curriculum enrichment experiences linked to the topics covered.
+The curriculum aims to support children to develop historical skills and other transferable skills which will help them in their adult life, such as being able to ask and answer questions, conducting research, exploring artefacts and evidence, reaching conclusions and communicating their ideas and points of view.
+In primary, we alternate History and Geography topics across the year ensuring that our children receive a well-rounded teaching of the humanities subjects throughout the year.
+In secondary, pupils have discrete History and Geography lessons each week.

 Impact: